LIBERTY

 the discussion of Hutcheson and Williams is missing the entire point of this

-on an issue of whether the statute cited is different from the crime of which
+focused on an issue of whether the statute cited is different from the crime

-the defendant was convicted---and whether the difference is “prejudicial” to
+of which the defendant was convicted---and whether the difference is “prejudicial”

 status of “prejudice” as an issue relevant to an indictment without any